| | Dr. Alleyne's address to the I Regional

 a mainly utilitarian instrumental approach, affirming that information

+is a major tool for your activities.
 I will not go into details, because these are

 topics that merit a lot more discussion, but I'd like to leave with